Friedrich von Hassel: Military career

 Hassel attended the Secondary school in Hamm ("Gymnasium Hammonense"), passing his school final exams in 1853.
-In October of that same year he joined the Second Battalion of the "Prince Frederick of the Netherlands" (2nd Westphalian) Infantry regiment of the Prussian army as a musketeer.
+In October of that same year he joined the Second Battalion of the 15th (2nd Westphalian) Infantry "Prince Frederick of the Netherlands" of the Prussian army as a musketeer.
 The battalion was based at this time at Wesel, a garrison town near the western edge of Prussia's Rhine Province.
 In 1855 he was promoted to the rank of Lieutenant.
 A few years later, reflecting a favourable performance evaluation, he was given command of the Prussian Military Academy between 1858 and 1861.
 Further commands took him successively to Halberstadt and Erfurt following which he was promoted to the rank of Oberleutnant and transferred to the Fusilier Battalion of the 15th Infantry Regiment in Bielefeld in the middle of January 1863.
 The regiment took part in the Second Schleswig War against Denmark in 1864, during which Hassel distinguished himself on 17 April 1864: together with a Captain von Hoffmüller he managed to get his unit across the Alssund, render Danish canon on the Island of Als inoperable, and return with equipment and munitions undamaged.
 The next day he was decorated for this exploit with the Order of the Red Eagle (with military swords).
 The heroic deed was later recalled by the inclusion of the image of a boat when the family received a coat of arms in 1887.

 In the Austro-Prussian War Hassel took part, as a member of the Elbe Army in the Battles of Hühnerwasser and the Münchengrätz.
 On 28 July 1866 he became a Captain and was decorated with the Order of the Crown.
 In March 1870, now a Company commander, Hasel was transferred again, this time to the 35th Brandenburg Fusilier regiment.
 With the mobilisation that year against France, he joined the General Staff of the 16th Division.
 In this position he participated in the Battles of Spicheren, Mars-la-Tour, Gravelotte, Amiens, Hallue and St. Quentin.
 He also took part in the successful Siege of Metz.
 Hassel was promoted again on 22 December 1870, now becoming a Major, and awarded the Iron Cross.
 After the war was formally concluded by the Treaty of Frankfurt (1871), he was transferred to the General Staff of the 8th Army Corps.